Free, vendor neutral comparison

 Which vector database should I pick for a new RAG system?

 Prices are taken from official vendor pages on the last verified date shown in the footer.
 Vendor pricing changes regularly, especially for serverless tiers.
 Treat the prices as directional and click through to the official page before signing a contract or committing to a tier.
+Production usage typically lands well above starting tiers because of replicas, backups, throughput, and storage growth.

 Related services and reading